facebookincubator/katran/tools/start_katran/README.md

 This tool also could do NIC affinitization w/o starting katran.
 Intended use case:
-1) run this tool on server startup to do NIC affinitization w/o starting katran (by specifying -affinitize_only flag)
+1) run this tool on server startup to do NIC affinitization w/o starting katran (by specifying -affinitize and -affinitize_only flags)
-2) run katran w/ the same strategy as in 1 but w/o NICs affinitization (w/ -affinitize=false flag)
+2) run katran w/ the same strategy as in 1 and w/ -run flag

 in this order we wont override NIC's IRQ affinity on every katran's restart